 This workshop will run through a clear overview of these JORC Code fundamentals and implications for assessing resource value.
 Attendees will leave this workshop with a clear understanding of the critical differences between Inferred, Indicated, and Measured Mineral Resources, and also Probable and Proved Ore Reserves.

 - Participants will learn the critical differences between Inferred, Indicated and Measured Mineral Resources, how they are estimated and what they really mean;

 - Take away tools and techniques to apply rigorous assessment of data, geological and mining attributes to your prospective mining investments;

 - Help ensure that your investments are being made with an adequate understanding of project risk when assessing potentially high value projects.

 - Newcomers to mining investment or established investors wanting a more solid grounding in reporting standards and their implications

 - Professional services managers

 - Financial and Strategic Professionals who are relatively new to the mining industry and want a better understanding of the various aspects of Mineral Resources and Ore Reserves to assess when evaluating investment opportunities

 AusIMM Professional Development (PD)

-In partnership with the AusIMM, all workshops at the International Mining and Resources Conference (IMARC) will now contribute 7.5 hours towards your personal and Professional Development (PD).
+Attending a workshop at the International Mining and Resources Conference (IMARC) will contribute up to 7.5 hours towards your professional development (PD).